 Like AnchorFormat1, AnchorFormat3 specifies a format identifier (anchorFormat) and locates an anchor point (xcoordinate and ycoordinate).
 And, like AnchorFormat 2, it permits fine adjustments in variable fonts to the coordinate values.
 However, AnchorFormat3 uses Device tables, rather than a contour point, for this adjustment.

 With a Device table, a client can adjust the position of the anchor point for any font size and device resolution.
-AnchorFormat3 can specify offsets to Device tables for the the X coordinate (xDeviceTable) and the Y coordinate (yDeviceTable).
+AnchorFormat3 can specify offsets to Device tables for the X coordinate (xDeviceTable) and the Y coordinate (yDeviceTable).
 If only one coordinate requires adjustment, the offset to the Device table for the other coordinate may be set to NULL.

 In variable fonts, AnchorFormat3 shall be used to reference variation data to adjust anchor points for different variation instances, if needed.
 In this case, AnchorFormat3 specifies an offset to a VariationIndex table, which is a variant of the Device table used for variations.
 If no VariationIndex table is used for a particular anchor point X or Y coordinate, then that value is used for all variation instances.
 While separate VariationIndex table references are required for each value that requires variation, two or more values that require the same variation-data values can have offsets that point to the same VariationIndex table, and two or more VariationIndex tables can reference the same variation data entries.